katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 TODO: evolve haven site with some code & elm seasons

 Note:
-- Had some ups and downs.
-App is tool uses stories, illustrations&  bite sized info to help victims of domestic violence gain the confidence to get in touch for help.
+- App is tool uses stories, illustrations&  bite sized info to help victims of domestic violence gain the confidence to get in touch for help.
+Essentially simple structure.
-- We had conversations around Elm being the wrong tool / over-engineering
+- Had ups and downs.
+Conversations around Elm being the wrong tool / over-engineering
 - syntax confusing - Ironically, exp devs seem to have more trouble reading Elm than beginners
 - Made me reflect that we need to learn to trust each other's tech - and knowlegde & ability to evaluate and make choices in good faith
 - I tried to explain that - yes Elm can make more complex apps safer but it's also a solid foundaiton for any UI